-The Harold Basowitz Endowed Lectureship in Psychology was established 1998 by Dr. Irving Alexander to honor the memory of his lifelong friend, Dr. Harold Basowitz.
+The Harold Basowitz Endowed Lectureship in Psychology was established in 1998 by Dr. Irving Alexander to honor the memory of his lifelong friend, Dr. Harold Basowitz.

 Harold Basowitz and Irving Alexander grew up in the same Manhattan neighborhood and enrolled together at UA in 1941 as undergraduate students.
 They both served in World War II and returned to UA to complete their bachelor’s degrees, which they received in 1947.
 Basowitz and Alexander then both completed PhDs in psychology at Princeton University.
 Basowitz spent most of his academic career at New York University, whereas Alexander was at Duke; however, they remained close friends.